 In general, appropriate attire is required during officially designated practice times, performances and awards ceremonies.
 NCA reserves the right to make rulings and enforce compliance regarding any participant's attire.
-It is the combination of garments worn that can deem an outfit or uniform appropriate or inappropriate, and this should be taken into consideration more so than the individual guidelines for each garment type outlined below.
+It is the combination of garments worn and the proper fit on each athlete that can deem an outfit or uniform appropriate or inappropriate, and this should be taken into consideration more so than the individual guidelines for each garment type outlined below.
 The following guidelines should assist in defining what is appropriate but should not be deemed a comprehensive and exclusive list.
 What is appropriate includes but is not limited to the list below.